-Purifying Virgo season shifts our attention toward living clean and optimizing well-being; a time for boosting productivity and prioritizing self-improvement.
+Purifying Virgo season shifts our attention to clean living and optimal well-being.
+This is a time to boost productivity while also prioritizing self-care.

 By working with astrology and asana during the efficiency of Virgo season, we can transmute the analytical qualities of the Virgin, the zodiac’s methodical perfectionist, into tangible form.
 As an adaptable mutable sign and a stabilizing earth sign, analytical Virgo knows how to streamline and systematize to run like a well-oiled machine.
-Ruled by meticulous Mercury, Virgo energy can teeter on obsession at times, but also reminds us that practice does indeed make perfect.
+Ruled by meticulous Mercury, Virgo energy can teeter on obsession, but also remind us that practice does indeed make perfect!

-Virgo rules the digestive system, gallbladder and pancreas, as well as the nervous system.
-The following yoga poses are designed to stimulate and even improve digestion by wringing out impurities while cultivating clarity to help thwart anxiety and nervousness.
-After the bold Sun’s live-out-loud stint in expressive, passionate Leo, Virgo season invites us to turn inward and sweep away the unnecessary mental clutter.
+Virgo rules the digestive system, gallbladder and pancreas, and the nervous system.
+The following Virgo season yoga poses are designed to stimulate and even improve digestion by wringing out impurities.
+They can also help to cultivate clarity, thwart anxiety and nervousness.
 For musical inspiration, I recommend the album, “Anxiety” by Ladyhawke to remind you that at the end of the day, we are all perfectly imperfect.

 Ready, Set, Digest: Cat & Cow